nadavbra/pwas/README.rst

 1. Phenotypes and (optionally) covariates in a CSV file

-2. Genotype files [Currently the PLINK/BED and BGEN formats are supported.
-Work to support VCF is currently underway.
-It should be relatively easy to extend the code to support other formats as well.]
+2. Genotype files [Currently only the PLINK/BED and BGEN formats are supported.
+An effort to also support VCF files is currently underway, and it should be relatively easy to extend the code to support other formats as well.]

 Running PWAS consists of the following steps: